-- Gotra is a Sanskrit word in which "go" means derived from our senses, and "tra" denotes protection. - Gotra is a term used for a clan, a group of families, or a lineage exogamous and patrilineal whose members associate their ancestry with a common ancestor, usually a sage of antiquity. - Gotra is of great importance to a Hindu as it reflects his identity.
+- from our senses, and "tra" denotes protection. - Gotra is a term used for a clan, a group of families, or a lineage - exogamous and patrilineal - whose members associate their ancestry with a common ancestor, usually a sage of antiquity. - Gotra is of great importance to a Hindu as it reflects his identity.

 - Gotra details are required in all Hindu ceremonies.
-A devout Hindu speaks his gotra and pravara every morning. - Gotra is also used during rituals or the performance of rites - In olden times, each clan had a certain function.
+A • devout Hindu speaks his gotra and pravara every morning. - Gotra is also used during rituals or the performance of rites - In olden times, each clan had a certain function.
 Thus there were priests of specific tribes for the narration and teaching of each Veda. - Some sacrifices required only priests of a specific tribe. - In Hinduism, Gotra is considered to be related to the Rishi tradition. - The gotra which holds special importance for the Brahmins.
-Which is believed to be related to the sage clan. - In ancient times, the gotra tradition started in the name of 4 sages. - These four sages are Angira, Kashyapa, Vashishta and Bhrigu. - In ancient times, only four gotras were considered, but later 4 more gotras were also included, which are as follows - Atri, Janmadagni, Agastya and Vishwamitra. - There are 49 established gotras in Hinduism. - All members of a particular clan have some common characteristics depending on temperament or profession. - Thus, gotra is a lineage within a particular Indian caste in which intermarriage is forbidden, because according to the belief, all its members are children of the same mythical ancestor. - 'Gotra' is an important factor while establishing marital relations among Hindus.
+Which is believed to be related to the sage clan. - In ancient times, the gotra tradition started in the name of 4 sages. - These four sages are Angira, Kashyapa, Vashishta and Bhrigu. - In ancient times, only four gotras were considered, but later 4 more gotras were also included, which are as follows - Atri, Janmadagni, Agastva and Vishwamitra. - There are 49 established gotras in Hinduism. - All members of a particular clan have some common characteristics depending on temperament or profession. - Thus, gotra is a lineage within a particular Indian caste is forbidden, because in which intermarriage according to the belief, all its members are children of the same mythical ancestor. - 'Gotra' is an important factor while establishing marital relations among Hindus.